 Students who are veterans and are eligible to receive veterans' education benefits such as the Montgomery GI Bill may also apply for federal financial aid by completing the FAFSA.
 Financial aid eligibility for veterans is determined by the same federal process applied to all students and is eligible for the same awards as all students.

-For information about the Board of Governor's Fee Waiver, Federal Direct Subsidized Loan, Federal FSEOG Grant, Federal Direct Parent Plus Loan, Cal Grants, Federal Pell Grant, Federal Work Study, Alternative Loans, and more, click here.
+For information about the Board of Governor's Fee Waiver, Federal Direct Subsidized Loan, Federal FSEOG Grant, Federal Direct Parent Plus Loan, Cal Grants, Federal Pell Grant, Federal Work Study, Alternative Loans, and more, visit the financial aid website.

 Various scholarship opportunities and education funding resources are available for U.S. military veterans and their eligible dependents.
 Additionally, Skyline College Financial Aid provides information for other scholarship opportunities that are available for all students.